SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-how-do-i-submit-an-r-script.md

 * Submit your job for execution
 * Look for the results

-Once you are familiar with the process shown here, you may want to check our examples of the different ways to run code in parallel on the cluster: [](https://github.com/SESYNC-ci/cluster-parallel-examples)
+Once you are familiar with the process shown here, you may want to check our examples of the different ways to [run code in parallel](https://github.com/SESYNC-ci/cluster-parallel-examples) on the cluster.
+You may also want to check out the [rslurm](http://cyberhelp.sesync.org/rslurm/index.html) package for submitting R code to a slurm cluster.

 ## 1. Create a simple R script
-Before you begin, download the example data file from Data Carpentry at [](https://github.com/datacarpentry/datacarpentry/raw/master/data/biology/surveys.csv).
+Before you begin, download the `surveys.csv` data file from [Data Carpentry](https://github.com/datacarpentry/datacarpentry/raw/master/data/biology/).
 Place it in your current directory.
 The file contains observations on the weight of several species of small mamals across 24 survey plots.

 * In the "Console" window in RStudio, run: